ndegheselle/blog.degheselle.fr/_posts/2023-01-24-use-primer.css-with-webpack.md

 };
 ```

-You can also use a developement server in developpement with the package `npm i webpack-dev-server`.
+You can also use a development server in development with the package `npm i webpack-dev-server`.
 webpack.dev.js
 ```js
 import { merge } from 'webpack-merge'